-- The knee joint involves four bones.
+The knee joint involves four bones:

 - The kneecap or patella rides along the front of the femur.

-- The knee includes four important ligaments, all of which connect the femur to the tibia:
+Ligaments are dense bands that connect bones to each other.
+The knee includes 4 important ligaments, all of which connect the femur to the tibia:

-- The infrapatellar bursae are located underneath the patella.
+- The infrapatellar bursae underneath the patella

 Home Care for Knee Pain

-PROTECT the knee from further trauma.
+PROTECT the knee from further injury.

 REST the knee.